Skip to main content

 Parameters:

-Return: true if the caller is authorized, false otherwise.
+Return: true if the caller can proceed, false otherwise.

 Default Behavior

-Condition slot = address(0) — always returns true (allow).
-The action is unrestricted.
-This means you only need to set conditions for slots you want to restrict.
+Condition slot = address(0): always returns true (allow).
+The action has no restrictions.
+You only need to set conditions for slots you want to restrict.
 Leave the rest as address(0).

 Singleton vs Per-Deployment